 When references are made to the curvature of a surface, without specifying an intersection with a particular plane, the local curvature at any point will be defined as the curvature of the intersection of the surface in question with a plane passing through a line normal to the surface at that point.
 The concave radius of curvature of the surface at that point will be defined as the minimum concave radius of curvature obtained when the intersecting plane is swept through 180 degrees around the normal line.
-The convex radius of curvature of that surface at that point will be defined as the minimum convex radius of curvature of that surface at that point will be defined as the minimum convex radius of curvature of that surface at that point will be defined as the minimum convex radius of curvature obtained when the intersecting plane is swept through 180 degrees around the normal line.
+The convex radius of curvature obtained when the intersecting plane is swept through 180 degrees around the normal line.